 Using Coda's RICE framework template for prioritization

 table with a list of sample projects.
-You can clear the sample data by clicking Clear sample projects and start adding the actual name of your team’s projects.
+You can clear the sample data by clicking Clear sample projects and start adding the name of your team’s projects.
 For each project, add an Owner so people know who owns the project.

 Step 2: Fill out the RICE columns